Cultural Equipment

 You

-- Cultural Equipment grants are available for King County-based, tax-exempt, nonprofit arts, heritage, or preservation organizations and public agencies with a primary mission focus on arts, heritage, or preservation.
+• Cultural Equipment grants are available for King County-based, tax-exempt, nonprofit cultural organizations and public agencies with a primary mission focus on arts, heritage, or preservation.

-- You must have a legally-constituted board of directors, not be running continual deficits in your operating budget, and have the ability to demonstrate a record of offering public benefit and accessibility to the citizens of King County.
+• You must have a legally-constituted board of directors, have no ongoing and continual deficits in your operating budget, and have the ability to demonstrate a minimum two-year operating history of offering public benefit to the residents of King County.

-- If funded, you’ll be required to provide proof of nonprofit status and a W-9 form, sign a contract that limits 4Culture’s liability, and provide proof of insurance that names 4Culture as additional insured.
-Any need for waiver of this requirement must be made in advance.
+• If funded, you’ll be required to provide a W-9 form, sign a contract, and provide proof of liability insurance that names 4Culture as additional insured.

 Your Project